-Rapid Response to Zebra Mussel Infestation Lake Minnewashta Carver County, MN.
-Eric Fieldseth and Jill Sweet, Minnehaha Creek Watershed District, December 30, 2016 likely killed by the treatment.
+16 Rapid Response to Zebra Mussel Infestation Lake Minnewashta Carver County, MN.

+Eric Fieldseth and Jill Sweet, Minnehaha Creek Watershed District, December 30, 2016 detailed in the report.
+Native mussels that were installed in cages for monitoring purposes were likely killed by the treatment.
 Native plants were damaged within the treatment area.
 Not including staff time for monitoring and supervising the treatment, the project cost including containment curtain and 29 acres of treatment totaled \$31,936.